Seven ‘Game Of Thrones’ Characters Have Weapons Drawn In Season 8 Posters

 #JorahMormont

-“No one can survive in this world without help.” #ForTheThrone pic.twitter.com/3Bb32STo8O
+“No one can survive in this world without help.” pic.twitter.com/K6dlUrS9RO

 Like Brienne, Jorah is a warrior, bodyguard, mercenary, or whatever else he’s required to be, and nine times out of 10, his role requires the use of sharpened steel.
 And like Jon, he’s caught up in a war that’s about to erupt.
 Expect that sword to be swinging shortly after the opening credits roll in Season 8.